AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 Use this flag to:

 - Add a template Jupyter notebook to your module
-    - To instead add a template Python script, use `--use-python`
+    - To add a template Python script instead, use `--use-python`
 - Initialize a conda environment for your module
     - The conda environment will be named `openscpca-<module name>`
     - For example, if you name your module `celltype-ewings`, its conda environment will be named `openscpca-celltype-ewings`